 - Learn how an apple grows with this Preschool Apple Science Activity from Little Bins for Little Hands.

-- Try this easy Apple Science Experiment from Pre-K Pages.
+- Try this easy Apple Science Experiment by Pre-K Pages.

 - Craft a Clove Apple Pomander from Crafting a Green World.

 - Try your hand at a few apple crafts.
-Craft (with glue) or sew your own apple button tree.
+Craft an apple button tree (with glue) or sew your own apple button tree.
 Click on the links to learn more!

 - You can find a few more apple crafts HERE.